FILA722/Ergonized_task/README.md

 ABOUT
-This is tetst task for Ergonized
+This is tesе task for Ergonized

 QUICKSTART
 1. Install: